S0L009/AskOut-/README.md

 ### Workflow

 1. **Friend Identification**:
-   - The application first identifies whether other users have the current user as a friend by using Python code.
+   - The application first filters out whether additional users have the current user as a friend.
-   - It then checks for any common cuisines between the user and their friends.
+   - It then checks for any common cuisines between the user and the filtered additional users.

 2. **Restaurant Data Retrieval**:
    - Restaurant names, addresses, and operating hours are retrieved using the **Google Places API**, based on the user's **cuisine preferences**, **location**, and **search radius** (configured in `config.json`).

 3. **Distance Calculation**:
-   - The application calculates the distances between friends' addresses and the restaurant locations using the **Google Maps Distance Matrix API**.
+   - The application calculates the distances between additional user's addresses and the restaurant locations using the **Google Maps Distance Matrix API**.

 4. **Prompt Generation for AI**:
    - A single prompt is constructed using:
      - User's info (name, cuisines, preferred dining time)
-     - Friends' info (names, cuisines, preferred dining times)
+     - Additional user's info (names, cuisines, preferred dining times)
-     - Restaurant details (names, timings, distances from friends to the restaurant)
+     - Restaurant details (names, timings, distances from Other user's to the restaurant)
    - This prompt is sent to the language model (LLM) for matching.

 5. **AI Model Used**:
-   - Currently, the application uses **GEMINI-1.5-PRO** for generating restaurant matches.
+   - Currently, the application uses **GEMINI-1.5-pro** for generating restaurant matches.

 6. **API Input Format**:
    - The `reservation.py` file calls the API with dummy inputs formatted as follows: